Bill Jordan (outdoorsman)

 Bill Jordan is the creator of the Realtree and Advantage brands of camouflage and the host of the Monster Bucks video series and the Realtree Outdoors television show.
 He has made numerous appearances on outdoor television shows and has produced and assisted many up and coming leaders in the hunting industry.
 His slogan for Realtree being "Family, Friends and the Outdoors" signifying the importance of hunting and fishing in communities across the United States.

 Biography

 Jordan grew up in a rural home outside of Columbus, Georgia where he was the youngest of three siblings.
 Jordan's father, Leon, owned a boat dealership close to Lake Oliver.

 Jordan went to Columbus High School where he was a star athlete in track, basketball, and football.
 He received a scholarship from the University of Mississippi for football.
 Ole Miss appealed to him the most because good hunting and fishing was a short drive away.
-Jordan graduated from college in 1973, but injuries kept him from doing so.
+Jordan graduated from college in 1973, but injuries kept him from going pro.